Az8th/-Epitech-Workshop-MakeYourOwnAutocorrect/README.md

 ## 5. Time to code !

 Let's begin with some parsing.
-Words are only separated by newlines, then it should not be difficult for you.
+Words in our dictionnary are only separated by newlines, then it should not be difficult for you.

 You should use a O(1) access data container, like map or dictionnary/set in order to keep your program fast.